notmuch/notmuch/doc/man1/notmuch-reindex.rst

     ``--decrypt=(true|auto|false)``

-        If ``true``, when encountering an encrypted message, try to decrypt it while reindexing.
+        If ``true``, when encountering an encrypted message, try to decrypt it while reindexing, storing any session keys discovered.
 If ``auto``, and notmuch already knows about a session key for the message, it will try decrypting using that session key but will not try to access the user's secret keys.
         If decryption is successful, index the cleartext itself.

         If ``false``, notmuch reindex will also delete any stashed session keys for all messages matching the search terms.